If I cancel my subscription, will I be refunded for the remaining time in my billing cycle?

 How much data will I be able to explore in real-time?

 As an in-memory database, the amount of GPU RAM is what limits the amount of data that you will be able to explore at any one time in OmniSci.
 The actual number of records you can explore in dashboards varies based on the type of data, the number of columns being included in the query, and how it is encoded on import to the OmniSci database.
 30,000,000 rows per 2GB of GPU RAM is a reasonable approximate, noting that we have seen some customers fit in excess of 50,000,000 rows per 2GB of GPU RAM in OmniSci Cloud.
 For example, a 12 GB GPU allotment roughly translates to approximately 180,000,000 rows (although this can be much higher depending on your data and how it is encoded)

 How does the size of my import file relate to how much GPU RAM will be required?

-Omnisci employs various methods to reduce the amount of GPU RAM required, and the amount required will be less than the uncompressed source (except in very rate cases).
+OmniSci employs various methods to reduce the amount of GPU RAM required, and the amount required will be less than the uncompressed source (except in very rate cases).
 For example, OmniSci is a columnar database, so only the columns required for a query will be loaded into memory.
-This means that a 50 column CSV file that only needs to report 10 columns across charts in a dashboard will only have those 10 columns loaded into memory.
+This means that a 50 column CSV file which only needs to report 10 columns across charts in a dashboard, will only have those 10 columns loaded into memory.
 As another example, for low cardinality text fields (many of the fields contain words that are contained in other rows in the same column), the field can be dictionary encoded which means that each unique word in a field is assigned a number, and then those number-word pairs are stored in a single “dictionary” for lookup.
 This means a word repeated many times in that column takes up a fraction of the space it might otherwise, and therefore reduces the amount of data in GPU memory.
 For additional information about the design of tables to maximize performance, please see our documentation.